CERG-C/CERG-C/docs/Teaching/CERG/Lava/Hazard_lava_Q-LavHA.md

 !!! warning "Install Q-LavHA"

     ![Image title](img/qgis/qlavha.png){width=40, align=left }
     Start by making sure that `Q-LavHA` has been properly installed according to [this guide](Hazard_lava_config.md).
 You should see this icon in the toolbar.
+You should also have loaded the QGIS project according to [this guide](Hazard_lava_config.md#loading-data).

-- In the `Lava Flow exercise` layer group in `QGIS`, activate the `Vents Exercise` layer.
+- In `QGIS`, activate the `Vents for Exercise` layer group.

 ### Running Q-LavHA for single vents

 These vents correspond to those indicated in the Table below. `Q-LavHA` requires [projected UTM coordinates](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system), which are shown in the `Easting` and `Northing` columns (`x` and `y` columns, respectively).
 The UTM zone for La Palma is `28N`, or [EPSG:3268](https://epsg.io/32628).

 | Vent   | Latitude  | Longitude | Easting (m) | Northing (m) | EPSG  |
 |:-------|:----------|:----------|:------------|:-------------|:------|